ewhittle/Public_PhD_WES_Analysis/VariantFiltering/README.md

 # Variant Filtering

-All filtering conducted in R studio.
+All filtering conducted in R studio and scripts written under the guidance of Alan Pittman.

 ## Purpose